Cabaret Voltaire Fan Guide

 Frequently Asked Questions

 What time does Cabaret Voltaire typically take the stage?
-Doors for Cabaret Voltaire gigs usually open around 7:00 PM.
-If there is a support act, they typically start around 7:30 PM or 8:00 PM, playing for about 30-45 minutes.
-Cabaret Voltaire themselves usually come on stage between 9:00 PM and 9:30 PM and play for approximately 1.5 to 2 hours, finishing around 10:30 PM to 11:30 PM.
+Doors for Cabaret Voltaire shows usually open around 7:00 PM.
+If there is a support act, they typically begin around 7:30 PM or 8:00 PM and play for about 30-45 minutes.
+Cabaret Voltaire themselves usually take the stage between 9:00 PM and 9:30 PM, with their set lasting approximately 1.5 to 2 hours, finishing around 11:00 PM or 11:30 PM.

 What's the refund policy?
-Refunds are typically only offered if the event is cancelled by the promoter or venue.
-If the event is rescheduled, tickets are usually valid for the new date, and refunds are often only available within a specific timeframe if you cannot attend.
-Check your ticket vendor’s terms and conditions for precise details.
+Refunds are typically only issued in the event of a full cancellation of the show by the artist or venue.
+If the show is rescheduled, tickets are usually valid for the new date.
+Check the specific terms and conditions of your ticket provider for detailed information.

 ATMs and payment options?
-There are several ATMs located within a short walk of Rock City in the city centre.
-Rock City itself is generally card-friendly for most purchases at the bar, but it's always wise to carry some cash for smaller vendors or in case of any temporary system issues.
-It's best to check Rock City's current payment policies.
+There are ATMs located within a short walking distance of Rock City in the city centre.
+While many bars at Rock City now accept card payments, it's always wise to have some cash on hand for merchandise or in case of any technical issues with card machines.
+Prices at the bar are standard for a city centre venue.

 Top Tips for Cabaret Voltaire at Rock City